aws-amplify/aws-sdk-ios/README.md

 The AWS SDK for iOS includes sample apps that demonstrate common use cases.

+###Cognito Your User Pools Sample  ([Objective-C](https://github.com/awslabs/aws-sdk-ios-samples/tree/master/CognitoYourUserPools-Sample/Objective-C/))

+This sample demonstrates how sign up and sign in a user to display an authenticated portion of your app.

 ###Cognito Sync Sample ([Swift](https://github.com/awslabs/aws-sdk-ios-samples/tree/master/CognitoSync-Sample/Swift/), [Objective-C](https://github.com/awslabs/aws-sdk-ios-samples/tree/master/CognitoSync-Sample/Objective-C/))

 This sample demonstrates how to securely manage and sync your mobile app data and create unique identities via login providers including Facebook, Google, and Login with Amazon.